-So I was inspired by @Chandler0Bing’s “Rock Paper Scissors Shoot” and decided to make my own.
+So I was inspired by @curhahn’s “Rock Paper Scissors Shoot” and decided to make my own.
 The goal is to have the smallest possible code while including all possible features.
 This program includes scores, looping, etc., while remaining only 20 lines.
 It is NOT meant to be readable, but rather to be small and OOP (object-oriented programming).

 Repl Link